 He got up and restored his place on the wooden log next to me, discreetly trying to wipe the dirt remainder from his buttoned blue shirt.
 The conversation crossed from Mekere University, where he studied tourism management, to our work with the kids and dreams about our future in Kampala.
 Not a moment passes without another burst of laughter shocks as the monkeys gathered above us.

-But suddenly something changed; as my eyes crossed Michael’s I saw them lighten with a new spark, almost lost in the mayhem of the flame’s reflection.
+But suddenly something changed; as my eyes crossed Michael’s, I saw them lighten with a new spark, almost lost in the mayhem of the flame’s reflection.
 It disappeared almost immediately, as if it never existed.
 Michael took another sip of his beer, and I returned to play with the fire, making a pile out of the ashes.
-But still I could tell something about that spark rocked a new, once stable, brick in my wall.
+But still, I could tell something about that spark rocked a new, once stable, brick in my wall.
 The moment was so vivid I can swear the rest could hear the sound of my bubble violently bursting, of the coin falling with a huge clatter inside my head.

 In retrospect, I can’t even remember who made that joke, the one that crossed the line.
 I don’t even know if it was about the refugee school we will all someday found together, or the hotel he will help us manage.
 What I do know is that this little spark restored me at once to reality, the one outside of our nice little trip.
 A reality where we are not just his customers, acquaintances, or even friends – we are his opportunity, the ‘Go’ square of his Monopoly game.

 The privileges I carry, just for being me, the image I represent to some people and even the responsibility that comes with it is not new for me.
 It can’t be, coming from a place like Israel, like Jerusalem; a place where a person’s background, religion, nationality, gender or ethnicity can make all the difference in the world.
-But still that spark crystallized it in a way I can shamefully admit I have never encountered before.
-And in that moment I felt something inside me brake, cry, maybe even scream in light of this inherent injustice in the world, our world.
+But still, that spark crystallized it in a way I can shamefully admit I have never encountered before.
+And at that moment I felt something inside me break, cry, maybe even scream in light of this inherent injustice in the world, our world.

 The conversation continued as if nothing happened.
 And in some level it is true.
 After all, that little joke changed nothing; nothing in the real world that we all shared from the moment we met, nothing outside my head anyway.
 The day after, we said goodbye, tipped him generously and went on the bus back to Kampala.
-We kept talking about Michael after, wondering how he is, until at some point he became just another memory, another part of a successful trip.
+We kept talking about Michael after, wondering how he is until at some point he became just another memory, another part of a successful trip.
 But to this day, I still sometimes pick up my eyes to the sound of my ringtone just wishing to see “Michael Uganda” on my iPhone screen.